davethepunkyone/pytest-playwright-axe/README.md

-# Playwright Axe
+# Pytest Playwright Axe

-This is a utility for Playwright Python that allows for the execution of [axe-core](https://github.com/dequelabs/axe-core), a JavaScript library used for scanning for accessibility issues and providing guidance on how to resolve these issues.
+`pytest-playwright-axe` is a package for Playwright Python that allows for the execution of [axe-core](https://github.com/dequelabs/axe-core), a JavaScript library used for scanning for accessibility issues and providing guidance on how to resolve these issues.

 ## Table of Contents